vectorgraphics/v3d/README.md

 1. `RGBA`: Diffuse (base) color of the material;
 2. `RGBA`: Emissive color of the material;
 3. `RGBA`: Specular color (used to weight the reflectance of nonmetals);
-4. `FLOATx3`: Parameters `shininess, metallic, fresnel0`.
+4. `FLOATx4`: Parameters `shininess, metallic, fresnel0, lightOn`.
 Here, `fresnel0` measures how much a dielectric surface reflects incoming light when viewed perpendicular to the surface.
+When `lightOn` is nonzero, PBR lighting is enabled; when zero, the material is rendered as emissive (unlit).

 ### Bezier patch